A Note From The Artist

 Sometimes the paint will create the piece if you allow it to and I'm just the lady swinging the brush or knife.
 Allowing this to happen is the tricky part because the controller in me wants to be in charge.
 One can see me allowing and letting go in my work over the years as my style evolves from an architectural and structured one to a much more free-flowing and fluid style.

 I can fall in love with a section of a piece, and when I step back if it doesn't serve the whole I have to say goodbye to it; those are not easy goodbyes.
-I've also learned to embrace accidents - although they aren't really ever accidents when I get out of my own way and let the energy do its thing!
+I've also learned to embrace accidents - although there aren't really ever accidents when I get out of my own way and let the energy do its thing!
 Now, if I stumble I make it part of the dance.
 It may not be what I originally intended to paint, but often it's better.
 As Picasso once said, "I start with an idea, and then it becomes something else." -Michaela Hughes

 About Michaela Hughes

-She went on to ballet, dancing with the American Ballet Theater, Elliot Feld Ballet and the Houston Ballet.
+She went on to ballet, dancing with the American Ballet Theater, Eliot Feld Ballet and the Houston Ballet.
 After that she returned to acting, performing in five Broadway shows, seen in over 100 commercials, several soap operas, films and television shows including Saturday Night Live, Dancing in America and The Kennedy Center Honors, among others.

 She has turned her creativity to directing short films, many of which have been entered and recognized in Independent Film Festivals.